Pintar-Community/help.stg.pintar.co.id/contents/docs/degrees/en/academic.md

 * Click Save
 * You can also search for the student's name in the "Search student name" column
 * Click the icon as shown in the image to proceed to the next class.
 Then follow the same steps.

+### 4. Attendance Management

+#### How to set Attendance Management :

+* Click Academic
+* Click Attendance Management
+* Click New
+* Then the Attendance Management display will appear
+* Fill in the minimum attendance column for students to take the exam
+* Select attendance tracking
+* Enable the button on the items required for students
+* Click Save

+### **5. Lecture Attendance Management**

+#### **How to set Lecture Attendance Management :**

+* Click Academic
+* Click Lecturer Attendance Management
+* Click New
+* Then the Lecturer Attendance Management display will appear
+* Select attendance tracking
+* Enable the button on the items required for Lecturer
+* Click Save

+### 6. Grading Management

+#### How to create Grading Rules :

+* Click Academic
+* Click Grading Management
+* Click New
+* The screen display will appear as follows
+* Select Grading Rules
+* Select Grade
+* Fill the Grade Point and Minimum Score
+* Select Status
+* Click Save
+* Here is an example of the Grading Rules screen that has been filled out.